Don’t pay the penalty - get a valid ticket before you travel.

 - Travel in a First Class carriage with a Standard Class ticket

-- Are travelling on a child rate ticket, but are 16 or over
+- Are traveling on a child rate ticket, but are 16 or over

 - Travel beyond the destination on your ticket